Yelp/paasta/docs/source/workflow.rst

 Long Running Services
 ^^^^^^^^^^^^^^^^^^^^^

-Long running services are are processes that are expected to run continuously and usually have the same process id throughout.
-PaaSTA uses `Marathon <yelpsoa_configs.html#marathon-clustername-yaml>`_ to configure how these services should run.
+Long running services are processes that are expected to run continuously and usually have the same process id throughout.
+PaaSTA uses `Kubernetes <yelpsoa_configs.html#kubernetes-clustername-yaml>`_ to configure how these services should run.

 These services often serve network traffic, usually HTTP.
 PaaSTA integrates with